 Whether for a crowd of hungry guests or a single rumbling stomach, these easy concoctions are perfect to nibble on between meals.

 Remove the pit from dates, stuff with an almond and blue cheese and wrap tightly with half a strip of bacon.
 Secure with toothpicks and bake at 350° F until the bacon is crisp.
 Love bacon?
 Satisfy your top three cravings (can you guess the other two?) with these 30 Guilt-Free Snacks for Your Biggest Cravings!

 Fill the bottom of an oven-safe bowl with bean dip or low-fat refried beans.
 Top with salsa, scallions, and a thin layer of Jack cheese.
 Bake until the cheese is melted, then crown with chopped pickled jalapenos.
 Serve with toasted pita or black bean chips.

 Mix a few cups of low-sodium V8 with horseradish, Worcestershire, lemon juice, Tabasco, and maybe a dash of vodka for fun.
-Pour into wine or martini glasses, top with chopped cucumbers and avocados, and rim the glass with cooked shrimp.
+Pour into wine or martini glasses, top with chopped cucumbers and avocado.